DAVISLUG/lugod.org/README.md

 To run the site in a Docker container, simply run `docker-compose up`.
 This should give you a running Jekyll instance on http://localhost:4000/lugod

-### Gem
+### Jekyll + Bundler

-To run the site via Jekyll in the traditional way, follow the instructions [here](https://jekyllrb.com/docs/) to install and run Jekyll on your local machine.
-Run the command `bundle exec jekyll serve --incremental` in the root of this repository, and you should have a site running locally at http://localhost:4000/lugod
+To run the site via Jekyll in the traditional way, follow the instructions [here](https://jekyllrb.com/docs/) to install  Jekyll and Bunler on your local machine.
+Then cd to the root of this repository and run `bundle exec jekyll serve --incremental`, and you should have a site running locally at http://localhost:4000/lugod

 ## Adding Content